The hormone cholecystokinin can be confusing!

 What Role Does the Hormone Cholecystokinin Play in Relation to Appetite?

 One of the primary functions of the hormone cholecystokinin is the regulation of appetite and satiety.
-CCK acts as a satiety hormone, signalling to the brain that you are full and perhaps, you should stop eating.
-This helps prevent overeating that may contribute to weight issues.
+CCK acts as a satiety hormone, signaling to the brain that you are full and, perhaps, you should stop eating.
+This helps prevent overeating, which may contribute to weight issues.
 Here are three ways the hormone cholecystokinin is linked to appetite:

-1. CCK acts on the brain’s satiety centers, reducing appetite and promoting a feeling of fullness.
+- CCK acts on the brain’s satiety centers, reducing appetite and promoting a feeling of fullness.
 The satiety center is located in the hypothalamus.
 If you see your hypothalamus show up as stressed on your bioenergetic report, along with low cholecystokinin, you may be having digestive stress and even increased cravings (1).
-Women in menopause are more likely to experience cravings because lower estrogen levels increase the hunger hormone ghrelin, and decrease the appetite suppressing affect of the hormone cholecystokinin (2).
+Women in menopause are more likely to experience cravings because lower estrogen levels increase the hunger hormone ghrelin and decrease the appetite-suppressing effect of the hormone cholecystokinin (2).

-2. Without CCK the release of digestive enzymes is slowed.
-This impacts digestion and absorption of nutrients.
-If you are not absorbing nutrients, you may also find increased cravings as the body is seeking proper nourishment.
+- Without CCK, the release of digestive enzymes is slowed.
+This impacts digestion and the absorption of nutrients.
+If you are not absorbing nutrients, you may also experience increased cravings as your body seeks proper nourishment.

 What is the Hormone Cholecystokinin and the Nervous System Link?

 Cholecystokinin may also modulate pain.
-This is done through targeting the receptor sites for pain control, through manipulating dopamine release (5) (6).
+This is done by targeting the receptor sites for pain control through manipulating dopamine release (5) (6).

 Top Takeaways for the Hormone Cholecystokinin